tytso/xfstests-bld/README.md

 + keep the build server alive between builds

-+ shutdown the build server inbetween builds
++ shutdown the build server in between builds

 It makes sense to keep the build server running in between builds so that we can take advantage of the existing build tree to minimize build time after small changes to the kernel.
 However this approach incurs a large storage cost that needs to be balanced against the cost of shutting down the server between builds and building the kernel from scratch every time.
 We will mostly likely take the first approach, however we may revise this as we are further along in the project